-In order for a natural gas-fired combined cycle ("CC") or combustion turbine ("CT") capacity resource to be classified in the "Gas Combined Cycle Dual Fuel Class" or "Gas Combustion Turbine Dual Fuel Class" an attestation must be submitted to the Office of the Interconnection that attests the resource has the capability to start and operate independently on an alternate, onsite fuel source up to its maximum capacity level during the winter season of the applicable Delivery Year in which it is providing capacity, and capable of operating on the alternate fuel for two 16-hour periods over two consecutive days at its maximum capacity level.
+In order for a natural gas-fired combined cycle ("CC") or combustion turbine ("CT") capacity resource to be classified in the "Gas Combined Cycle Dual Fuel Class" or "Gas Combustion Turbine Dual Fuel Class" an attestation must be submitted to the PJMOffice of the Interconnection that attests the resource has the capability to start independently using onsite sources and operate independently on alternate onsite fuel source(s) up to its maximum capacity level during the winter season of the applicable Delivery Year in which it is providing capacity, and capable of operating on the alternate fuel for two 16-hour periods over two an alternate, onsite fuel source up to its maximum capacity level during the winter season of the applicable Delivery fuel during the winter season of the applicable during the winter season of the alternate fuel for two 16-hour periods over two an alternate, onsite fuel source up to its maximum capacity level during the winter season of the applicable Delivery fuel during the winter season of the alternate fuel for two 16-hour periods over two an alternate, onsite fuel source up to its maximum capacity, and capable of operating on the alternate fuel for two 16-hour periods over two consecutive days at its maximum capacity level.

 - Attestations that the resource does or does not meet the requirements must be submitted to the PJM by August 1 prior to the calendar year for the RPM Auction in which the ELCC Resource intends to submit a Sell Offer or otherwise commit to provide capacity, except for Base Residual Auctions that are not scheduled for May, for which the deadline to submit the attestation will be communicated in a timely manner through a mass email notification. - Attestations shall be submitted to PJM in accordance with Section 8.2 - Resources that do not currently have the capability, but intend to have the capability by the start of the applicable Delivery Year will need to provide (i) the steps that will be taken and corresponding schedule to meet the dual fuel criteria, and (ii) evidence of corporate commitment (which may include an officer certification indicating intent to make such investment) - Attestation submitted for a resource will be applicable for the delivery years specified within the attestation.
-Any changes to an attestation will require supporting documentation. - PJM may request additional information from Generation Capacity Resource Providers at the time of the attestation and/or going into the Delivery Year to confirm their eligibility for the dual fuel class. - Generation Capacity Resource Providers must notify PJM of any material change in their resource that would impact whether or not they meet the dual fuel criteria. - If a Generation Capacity Resource Provider does not submit an attestation and no prior attestation exists, the resource will be placed in the non-dual fuel class.
+Any changes to an attestation will require supporting documentation. - PJM may request additional information from Generation Capacity Resource Providers at the time of the attestation and/or going into the Delivery Year to confirm their eligibility for the dual fuel class.

+- Generation Capacity Resource Providers must notify PJM of any material change in their resource that would impact whether or not they meet the dual fuel criteria. - If a Generation Capacity Resource Provider does not submit an attestation and no prior attestation exists, the resource will be placed in the non-dual fuel class.